 This will set the delay to 1.2 seconds, and the EOI line is omitted.
 By the way, omitting EOI is not recommended, so if you omit it nevertheless, you should know what you’re doing.

 In addition to the above mentioned attributes, you can access most of the VISA attributes as defined in the visa standard on your resources through properties.
-Those properties will take for you of converting Python values to values VISA values and hence simplify their manipulations.
+Those properties will take care of converting Python values to VISA values and hence simplify their manipulations.
 Some of those attributes also have lighter aliases that makes them easier to access as illustrated below:

 To know the full list of attribute available on a resource you can inspect